Rights of the disabled

 Applications for short-term care for disabled children/adults and for permanent housing are made to the regional offices for the disabled and to many of the municipal authorities.

-Responsibility for the residency and housing issues of the disabled lies with the regional offices for the disabled, the Organisation of the Disabled in Iceland, local authorities and the social services operated by them.
-Their websites contain more detailed information.
+Responsibility for the residency and housing issues of the disabled lies with the regional offices for the disabled, the Organisation of the Disabled in Iceland, local authorities and the Social Insurance Administration.
+Useful information can be found on their website links provided here.

 Education and employment

-Disabled children are entitled to nursery school attendance and primary schooling in the municipality in which they have legal residence.
-Study should take place with support services.
-There is a special school for disabled children of elementary school age, in the Reykjavik area.
+Children with disabilities are entitled to pre and primary school education in the municipality in which they have legal residence.
+A diagnosis analysis should occur upon or before entrance into school to ensure children receive the appropriate support services.
+There is a specialized school for primary school aged children with severe disabilities, in the Reykjavik area.

-Disabled students in secondary schools shall, according to the law, have access to specialist assistance.
-Many secondary schools have special departments, vocational study programmes, and other courses specifically designed.
+Children with disabilities in secondary schools shall, according to Icelandic law, have access to appropriate specialised assistance.
+Many secondary schools have specific departments, vocational study programmes, and additional courses specifically designed to suit the needs of children with disabilities.

-The Organisation of the Disabled in Iceland, together with interest groups, associations and local authorities, provide advice and information relating to the education and employment available to the disabled.
+The Organisation of the Disabled in Iceland, together with interest groups, non-governmental associations, and local authorities, provide advice and information relating to the education and employment available to the disabled.

 The Center for aid equipment at the Social Insurance Administration is responsible for issuing aid equipment to the disabled, and provides consultancy services.
 The approval of the Social Insurance Administration is required for contributions towards the cost of purchasing aid equipment.